Alice Stopford Green

 Life

-[Alice Sophia Amelia Stopford Green; née Stopford; Mrs. J. R. Green] b.
+1847-1929 [Alice Sophia Amelia Stopford Green; née Stopford; Mrs. J. R. Green]; b.
 Kells, Co.
 Meath; dg.
 Archdeacon Stopford (d.
 1874); ed. at home; moved to London at her father’s death, m. pioneering social historian John Richard Green, M.A., LL.D., and Honorary Fellow of Jesus’ College, Cambridge, 1877, and collaborated with him on his work; she edited his The Conquest of England (1883) and issued on her own account Town Life in the Fifteenth Century (1894) but abandoned English history for Irish at death of husband in March 1883 (d.
-Menton, France); issued The Making of Ireland and its Undoing 1200-1600 (1908), inspired by strong anti-imperialist views and containing sections on commerce, learning, Brehon law, &c.; she was opposed the S. African Wars; issued Irish Nationality (1911), very popular in Ireland but attacked by English reviewers for alleged inaccuracy;
+Menton, France); issued The Making of Ireland and its Undoing 1200-1600 (1908), inspired by strong anti-imperialist views and containing sections on commerce, learning, Brehon law, &c.; she was opposed to the S. African [Boer Wars; issued Irish Nationality (1911), very popular in Ireland but attacked by English reviewers for alleged inaccuracy;

 closely concerned with Howth gun-running, her home in London being the scene where plans were laid with among Roger Casement, Bulmer Hobson, Darrell Figgis, and others; moved to 90 St. Stephen’s Green, after 1916, making it an intellectual centre; issued Ourselves Alone in Ulster (Dublin 1918, attacking Carson’s policy; participated in the Treaty talks, 1921; appt. to Irish Senate, 1922; contrib. the Catholic Bulletin in the 1920s; A History of the Irish State to 1014 (London 1925), based on questionable historiography of ninth century annals; d.
 Dublin, 28 May 1929; the Alice Stopford-Green Papers are held in the NLI; presented casket to Senate for its Constitution.
 JMC ODNB DIB DIW DIH OCIL FDA